 Recommended by Rai of A Rai Of Light

 One of the most popular spots for surfing not only in Indonesia but Asia too, Canggu is packed with amazing people, hipster vibes, Balinese temples and of course great waves.
-Once a small fishing village, the area has transformed into a bohemian center, attracting travellers and surfers across the globe.
+Once a small fishing village, the area has transformed into a bohemian centre, attracting travellers and surfers across the globe.

 The surf can get a little crowded, but a little patience is all that is needed to catch a break.
 Don’t expect white sand beaches and turquoise water like some other parts of the island, but what is guaranteed is good food, chilled vibes, and one of the best surfing spots.